 The idea is that you capture a moving object while moving your camera along with it, preferably at the same speed.

-For example, a cyclist riding along the street can be captured by camera panning the camera and capturing the image mid-flow.
+For example, a cyclist riding along the street can be captured by panning the camera and capturing the image mid-flow.

 Be careful not to go too slow though, or you’ll ruin the effect altogether.
-If you use a high shutter speed, such as 1/4000th, then both the subject and background will be completely static.
+If you use a high shutter speed, such as 1/4000th, both the subject and background will be completely static.